13 Best Accessories for the Fuji X100F

 Gear Check: FA-HSA Hot Shoe Adapter From Really Right Stuff

 Last month I came across this awesome little accessory that I think many people might find different uses for.
 It’s called the FA-HSA Hot Shoe Adapter and it’s made by Really Right Stuff, makers of the best camera support gear on the planet in my opinion (just check my gear list!).
 Note that at the moment, the FA-HSA is not listed amongst all the other RRS gear on the B&H Photo website for some reason.
 I suspect this is because it’s a relatively new addition to their lineup.
-You can buy it direct from RRS though, and I’ll make sure to …
+You can buy it direct from RRS though, and I’ll make sure …

 Read more